Table of Contents

 6. Starting an Emergency Fund

-But here’s why you may want to make putting a little bit away into an emergency fund each month a priority: If you’re living on a tight budget, just one unexpected expense—like your car breaking down or a visit to an urgent care clinic—could put you over the financial edge.
+While it might sound crazy, if not impossible, to put cash into savings when money is tight, here’s why you may want to make building an emergency fund a priority: If you’re living on a tight budget, just one unexpected expense — like your car breaking down or a visit to an urgent care clinic — could put you over the financial edge.

 If you start putting just a small amount aside each month into an emergency fund, it won’t be long before you have a decent financial cushion that could prevent you from having to run up high interest credit debt the next time something unexpected rolls around.